webD97/chameleon/docs/get-started/index.md

 ```

 ## 4. Compose your image
 Create the components you like to use and set their properties.
+We will set a [BackgroundColor](./documentation/Patterns/BackgroundColor) of hsl(135, 1, 0.3) for the image and create a 380x260px [Rectangle](./documentation/Primitives/Rectangle) with [HSL(45, 1, 0.5)](./documentation/Colors/HSLColor) as `BackgroundColor` and a 5px border with `HSL(90, 1, 0.8)` as `BackgroundColor`.
+This `Rectangle` will then be drawn onto the image.

 ```php
 File: MyFirstChameleonImage.php